 Finally, the last tip for writing manufacturing work instructions is to test them before using them.
 This can be done by getting a few of your employees or staff members together.
-And having them go through the entire process while you watch to make sure they aren’t struggling with any steps.
+And having them go through the entire process while you watch ensures they aren’t struggling with any steps.

 A common mistake that most big-name factories make is treating their low-level employees as disposable resources.
 By getting employee buy-in, you can increase overall efficiency like never before!

-This is done by having the workers involved in crafting the procedures they will be using daily.
-If they’re writing them with you, they will feel more responsible for completing their tasks correctly and putting in an extra effort to make sure everything goes smoothly.
+This is done by having the workers craft the procedures they will use daily.
+If they’re writing them with you, they will feel more responsible for completing their tasks correctly and putting in extra effort to ensure everything goes smoothly.

 Here’s another way to improve overall efficiency when writing manufacturing work instructions: track your data!
 This is done immediately after production.
-By using a checklist that workers can use to indicate whether or not they completed their task correctly.
+Using a checklist that workers can use to indicate whether or not they completed their task correctly.

 This information is critical in allowing you to benchmark your production performance.
 If checks indicate that a worker constantly struggles with a particular task, you can work with them to find the source of the problem and fix it as soon as possible.

 As a final manufacturing work instructions tip, it’s important to remember what will sometimes happen when your product or process evolves.
-Your instructions will need to be updated as well!
-It’s essential to keep track of any changes and ensure that they integrate them appropriately into your procedures.
+As a result, your instructions will need to be updated as well!
+Therefore, keeping track of any changes and ensuring they integrate appropriately into your procedures is essential.

 This way, you can ensure that workers always have the most up-to-date information and avoid difficulties during production!